ModelarData/ModelarDB-RS/docs/user/README.md

 By using Telegraf, data points can be efficiently streamed into `modelardbd` from a large [collection of data sources](https://www.influxdata.com/time-series-platform/telegraf/telegraf-input-plugin/) such as [MQTT](https://mqtt.org/) and [OPC-UA](https://opcfoundation.org/about/opc-technologies/opc-ua/).

+It should be noted that the ingested data is only transferred to the remote object store when `modelardbd` is deployed in edge mode with a manager or in cloud mode with a manager.
+When `modelardbd` is deployed in edge mode without a manager, the ingested data is only stored in local storage.

 ## ModelarDB configuration
 `ModelarDB` can be configured before the server is started using environment variables.
 A full list of the environment